Edwin Diaz earns 50th save in Mariners’ stunning comeback victory over Diamondbacks

 The ball still traveled 412 feet.

-Given his usual one-run lead to close out a win, Edwin Diaz notched his 50th save of the season, winning his friendly bet with Servais that means the Mariners’ manager must get a haircut to match his closer.
+Given his usual one-run lead to close out a win, Edwin Diaz notched his 50th save of the season, winning his friendly bet with Servais that means the Mariners manager must get a haircut to match his closer.
 But it was far from easy.
-Diaz allowed back to back hits to start the inning, putting runners on first and third with no outs.
+Diaz allowed back-to-back hits to start the inning, putting runners on first and third with no outs.

-But he got a big out when Steven Souza grounded to third and Kyle Seager was able to fire home and get Paul Goldschmidt hung up in a run down for the first out.
+But he got a big out when Steven Souza grounded to third and Seager was able to fire home and get Paul Goldschmidt hung up in a run down for the first out.

 After a nine-pitch at-bat, Nick Ahmed flew out to center.
 The final out came when Mitch Haniger ran down a deep drive to left-center off the bat of former Mariner Ketel Marte for the final out.